alfaloo/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **INFO**: The MediCLI jar file can be found at the bottom of the release notes</div>

-1. We recommend you to copy the file into the folder you want to use as the _home folder_ for MediCLI.
+1. We recommend you copy the file into the folder you want to use as the _home folder_ for MediCLI.
 This is because running the application will create additional storage and logging files.

 1. Congratulations!
 You now have MediCLI successfully downloaded on your computer.

 ### Starting up MediCLI

-Once you have installed MediCLI onto your computer (refer to the sub-section above), navigate to the instruction specific to your operating system below.
+Once you have installed MediCLI onto your computer (refer to the sub-section above), navigate to the instructions specific to your operating system below.

 #### Windows

-1. Open file explorer and navigate to the home folder containing the MediCLI jar file.
+1. Open File Explorer and navigate to the home folder containing the MediCLI jar file.

 2. Double-click on the MediCLI application and it should start up!<br>